FatSandwich/Weather/README.md

 # Weather

-Weather is a website that tells you the weather using an API from OpenWeatherMap.
+Weather is a website that tells you the weather data using an API from OpenWeatherMap.